-- Primary buildings and accessory structures may be built to the front property line on any corner lot when built no closer than sixty (60) feet from the corner, and on any interior or through lot where the slope of the front half of the lot is greater than a two (2) foot rise (or fall) for every ten (10) feet above (or below) the established street grade.
+- (a) The front yard setback for accessory structures may be extended to the front property line on any corner lot when built no closer than sixty (60) feet from the corner, and on any interior or through lot where the slope of the front half of the lot is greater than a two (2) foot rise (or fall) for every ten (10) feet above (or below) the established street grade.
 The structure shall conform to the height and story limits provided within this section.
-When a primary building or accessory structure is placed within the front yard setback as described in this section, all the following shall apply: - a.
-The Engineering Division must be able to determine that county right-of-way maintenance and road work operations will not be impeded or sufficient measures have been incorporated in the structure's design to mitigate an impediment to county right-of-way maintenance and road work operations.
-The county may also require that the county be held harmless from liability resulting from its right-of-way maintenance and road work operations; - b.
-The Engineering Division must be able to determine that the speed of traffic and the volume of traffic on the street is such that the placing of the garage within the front yard setback will not cause a safety problem for vehicles using the street; and - c.
-The Engineering Division must be able to determine that the placement of the structure within the front yard setback will not impede the ability of the county to widen the street in accordance with the adopted Capital Improvements Program, or in accordance with a possible widening of the street as shown in the adopted master plan. - d.
-The placement of the structure is not sited closer than fifteen (15) feet from the edge of pavement of the abutting street. - e.
-The maximum square footage of the portion of the structure designed to encroach on the established setback shall not exceed 25% of the size of the primary structure. - f.
-Structures proposed within 20 feet of the rights-of-way of State Routes 28 or 431 may only be approved pursuant to Subparagraph 36.5.4.A.2 of the TRPA Code of Ordinances.
+When a primary building or accessory structure is placed within the front yard setback as described in this section, all the following shall apply: - (1) The Engineering Division must be able to determine that county right-of-way maintenance and road work operations will not be impeded or sufficient measures have been incorporated in the structure's design to mitigate an impediment to county right-of-way maintenance and road work operations.
+The county may also require that the county be held harmless from liability resulting from its right-of-way maintenance and road work operations; - (2) The Engineering Division must be able to determine that the speed of traffic and the volume of traffic on the street is such that the placing of the garage within the front yard setback will not cause a safety problem for vehicles using the street; and - (3) The Engineering Division must be able to determine that the placement of the structure within the front yard setback will not impede the ability of the county to widen the street in accordance with the adopted Capital Improvements Program, or in accordance with a possible widening of the street as shown in the adopted master plan. - (4) The placement of the structure is not sited closer than fifteen (15) feet from the edge of pavement of the abutting street.

+- (5) The maximum square footage of the portion of the structure designed to encroach on the established setback shall not exceed 25% of the size of the primary structure. - (6) Structures proposed within 20 feet of the rights-of-way of State Routes 28 or 431 may only be approved pursuant to Subparagraph 36.5.4.A.2 of the TRPA Code of Ordinances. - (b) Proposals to establish primary structures utilizing the same development standards for accessory structures found above shall be reviewed pursuant to the administrative review process described in WCC section 110.306.25 for the approval of detached accessory dwellings.
+However, appeals of administrative reviews for extending the front setback for primary structures to the property line shall be held before the Board of County Commissioners.